brefphp/bref/docs/runtimes/README.md

 Bref runtimes are [AWS Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
 While Bref provides a Serverless plugin to simplify how to use them, you can use the layers directly.

-The layers names follow this pattern:
+The layer names follow this pattern:

 ```
 arn:aws:lambda:<region>:209497400698:layer:<layer-name>:<layer-version>